 It will provide information on some of the state’s most dangerous and repeat child sex offenders, including their photos, names and the suburbs in which they live, although it will not give out specific addresses.

-Nine people are currently on that list.
+Nine people are currently in Tier One.

 But while the Western Australia Government says that the site will help protect children, others are concerned about the vigilante attacks that the site might spark.